 A large-scale, multi-year, scientific study

-The study began with an extensive planning effort in 2012 to gather community input and design a study to address key community questions.
-The engineering firm, HDR Engineering Inc., was hired to assist with the study.
+The effort began in 2012 with an extensive planning effort to gather community input and design a study to address key community questions.
+HDR Engineering was hired to assist with the study.

 Task 1: Water Quality Characterization – completed in 2017.